Picking Winners in Daily Fantasy Sports Using Integer Programming: Fantasy Hockey Approach and Integer Programming Formulations

 \subsection{Stacking Lineups Using Structural Correlations}

 We now present the integer programming constraints on the lineup variance.
 The constraints we use are simpler than the general form in equation \eqref{eq:ip_general}.
 Rather than force the variance of the lineup to be larger than a lower bound, we constrain the structure of the lineup to ensure that its variance will be large.
-We assume equal variance of all players and covariances that are much smaller in magnitude than the variances.
+We assume equal variance of all players{,} and covariances that are much smaller in magnitude than the variances.
 This allows us to approximate the variance of a lineup using only the number of pairs of positively and negatively correlated players.
 The constraints we present next, which we refer to as different types of stacking, exclude any negatively correlated players and try to have a large number of positively correlated players.

-\textbf{Goalie Stacking.} As discussed in Section \ref{sec:correlations}, goalies are negatively correlated with the skaters that they are opposing.
-Therefore, to increase the variance of a lineup, we would like to avoid having this negative correlation by making sure all of the lineup's skaters are not opposing its goalie.
+{Goalie Stacking.} As discussed in Section \ref{sec:correlations}, goalies are negatively correlated with the skaters that they are opposing.
+Therefore, to increase the variance of a lineup, we would like to avoid having this negative correlation by making sure {none of the} lineup's skaters are opposing its goalie.
 We will refer to this constraint as \emph{goalie stacking}.
 To model this constraint in our integer programming formulation, we denote the set of skaters who are opposing goalie $k$ by $O_k$.
-Due to the team constraint given by \eqref{eq:team_constraint}, the maximum number of players we can have in one lineup from a given NHL team is six.
-For lineup $i$ and goalie $k$, the goalie stacking constraint is
+For lineup $i$, the goalie constraint is then given by: \hunter{

-This constraint will force the goalie variable $x_{ik}$ to be zero if the lineup has any skater opposing goalie $k$.
+} This constraint will force the goalie variable $x_{ik}$ to be zero if the lineup has any skater opposing goalie $k$.